-Temperature mapping, also known as thermal mapping, designed with the aim of enabling organizations monitor and maintain the condition of an overall environment with respect to temperature level.
-It is a Good Manufacturing Practice (GMP) process which is intended to prevent fluctuation of temperature and humidity in a controlled environment such as a warehouse, refrigerator, or vehicle.
+Temperature mapping (also known as thermal mapping), is conducted to enable organizations monitor and maintain the overall condition of their environment with respect to its temperature level.
+It is a Good Manufacturing Practice (GMP) process which is intended to prevent fluctuations of temperature and humidity in controlled environments such as a warehouse, refrigerator, or vehicle.

-Temperature mapping represents an integral part of the validation process, an important element of a successful compliance strategy; demonstrating that the environment in question is well suitable for sensitive products, complying with Good Manufacturing Practice (GMP).
+Temperature mapping represents an integral part of the validation process, an important element of a successful compliance strategy; demonstrating that the environment in question is well suitable for sensitive products and complies with Good Manufacturing Practice (GMP).
 Hence, a stringent approach to temperature validation should be adopted to enable an auditor or a regulatory body immediately see that environmental control procedures are in place whenever they visit your facility for inspection.

-Examples of industries where temperature mapping should be adopted include pharmaceutical, food production, chemical production and packaging industries etc.
+Examples of industries where temperature mapping can be adopted include pharmaceutical, food production, chemical production and packaging industries etc.

 Temperature Mapping Vs Temperature Monitoring